untool/untool/packages/yargs/README.md

 `@untool/yargs` is a [core mixin](https://github.com/untool/untool/blob/master/packages/core/README.md#mixins) powering `untool`'s command line interface and allowing other mixins to define their own commands.
 These custom commands will work exactly as those defined by `untool`'s own modules and can be called using executables such as [Hops CLI](https://github.com/xing/hops/blob/master/packages/cli/README.md).

-`@untool/yargs` runs a check to determine if any `@untool` npm packages are installed multiple times.
-If you see warnings telling you that this is the case, you will want to make sure you get rid of these duplicates, as they will almost certainly break things in interesting ways.

-Additionally, `@untool/yargs` helps validate your config.
-If you see warnings regarding your config, you will almost certainly want to resolve them.

 ### Installation

 ```bash